 - 1 cup brandy

-- 1 cup whole, unrefined cane sugar
+- 1 cup honey or whole, unrefined cane sugar